quicwg/base-drafts/draft-ietf-quic-http.md

 The CANCEL_PUSH frame carries a 32-bit Push ID that identifies the server push that is being cancelled (see {{frame-push-promise}}).

+If the client receives a CANCEL_PUSH frame, that frame might identify a Push ID that has not yet been mentioned by a PUSH_PROMISE frame.

-A server MUST treat a CANCEL_PUSH frame payload that is other than 4 octets in length, or a CANCEL_PUSH frame that identifies an unknown Push ID as a connection error of type HTTP_MALFORMED_CANCEL_PUSH.
+A server MUST treat a CANCEL_PUSH frame payload that is other than 4 octets in length as a connection error of type HTTP_MALFORMED_CANCEL_PUSH.

 ### SETTINGS {#frame-settings}

-The SETTINGS frame (type=0x4) conveys configuration parameters that affect how endpoints communicate, such as preferences and constraints on peer behavior, and is substantially different from {{!RFC7540}}.
+The SETTINGS frame (type=0x4) conveys configuration parameters that affect how endpoints communicate, such as preferences and constraints on peer behavior, and is different from {{!RFC7540}}.
 Individually, a SETTINGS parameter can also be referred to as a "setting".

 SETTINGS parameters are not negotiated; they describe characteristics of the sending peer, which can be used by the receiving peer.
 However, a negotiation